pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sections_demo_1`

-This code demonstrates how to create a screen divided into two sections where the user can interact with boxes.
-Each section is represented by a `ScreenPart` class containing a box (`Box`).
-Mouse events are handled within the sections, allowing the user to drag and release the boxes.
-The `GameView` class sets up the sections on the screen, with one on the left and the other on the right.
-The layout is drawn using Arcade library functions, creating a visual split between the sections.
+This code demonstrates how to implement a user interface with interactive sections using the Arcade library in Python.
+Each section of the screen is represented by a `ScreenPart` class, which contains its own logic for handling events like mouse input, updating a box sprite inside it, and displaying information.
+The code shows how to track mouse interactions within each section, select a section when the mouse enters it, drag and release a box within the section, and distinguish between sections independently.
+The concept of object-oriented programming is utilized to encapsulate behavior within each section, allowing for modular and reusable code.

 sections_demo_2.py
 ------------------